-The Graphical User Interface for CAPRI version 2009
+The Graphical User Interface for CAPRI version 2011

 Wolfgang Britz

-Institute for food and resource economics
+Institute for Food and Resource Economics

+Chair of Economic and Agricultural Policy

 University of Bonn

 Acknowledgments

 Many people have over the years contributed to the development, maintenance and application of the impossible to list them all and name their specific contributions.
 The author opted for this rather technical paper to refrain from citing the different (working) papers which shed more light on methodological questions, but rather refers in general to the CAPRI documentation.